How Effective Is CBD Oil for Seizures & Epilepsy

 The most common side effects of CBD include dry mouth, diarrhea, reduced appetite, drowsiness, and fatigue.
 However, these adverse effects are rare.
 On the other hand, combining CBD with any type of medication deserves extra attention due to possible side effects such as liver damage.

 Does CBD oil for seizures in adults work?

 Yes, CBD has shown just as effective for reducing seizures in adults.
 Cannabidiol controls irregular activity in the neurons by regulating the release of calcium.
 This ultimately leads to fewer seizures.

 In addition to that, CBD oil can also be used to reduce seizures in dogs.

 What drugs should not be taken with CBD?

 CBD can interact with many epilepsy medications, such as:

 So, if you already take medications for seizures, it’s important to check CBD and epilepsy consequences with your doctor.
 Taking a new substance like CBD may increase the risk of liver damage when combined with some medications.
 Conversely, it can even have a better effect when working in synergy.

 Can epilepsy be cured?

-There are seizure and epilepsy medications that can drastically improve it, but they’re not a complete cure as you have to keep taking the medicine.
-There are surgical options for certain types of (focal) epilepsy that can cure you, but they are not without risks.
+Sadly, there is no cure for epilepsy.
+However, there are seizure and epilepsy medications that can help patients experience much fewer seizures.
+There are also surgical options for certain types of (focal) epilepsy that can help, but they are not without risks.